 How many times can I change during the Medicare Advantage Open Enrollment Period?

-Since you’ll be locked in until the Annual Election Period, or unless you qualify for another Special Enrollment Period you should make your choice wisely
+Since you’ll be locked in until the Annual Election Period, or unless you qualify for another Special Enrollment Period, you should choose wisely.

 When will my new Medicare Advantage or Part D plan go into effect?

-When you enroll in a plan using the MAOEP, your new plan will start on the first day of the following month.
-For example, if you enrolled in your new plan on January 15th, the new plan will take effect on February 1st.
+When you enroll in a plan using the MAOEP, your new program will start on the first day of the following month.
+For example, if you enrolled in your new plan on January 15, the new plan will take effect on February 1.

 What’s the Medicare Advantage Disenrollment Period?

 Back in 2010, the ACA legislation discontinued the Medicare Advantage Disenrollment Period.
-The enrollment window ran annually between January 1st and February 14th.
-This caused many problems for beneficiaries.
+The enrollment window runs annually between January 1 and February 14.
+This truncated timeline caused many problems for beneficiaries.

 Without this enrollment period, it forced them to stay in a plan they didn’t want or couldn’t use for an entire year.
-Thankfully, back in 2019, CMS introduced the Medicare Advantage Open Enrollment Period.
+Thankfully, in 2019, The Centers for Medicare & Medicaid Services introduced the Medicare Advantage Open Enrollment Period.

 What to Consider When Making a Change

 Many people just made a plan change for the new year during AEP.
-If you or someone you know are thinking about taking advantage of the MAOEP & making another change, here are a few things to consider.
+If you or someone you know is considering taking advantage of the MAOEP & making another change, here are a few things to consider.

 Review All Your Options

 Many times when someone makes a change, unfortunately, the person that helped them doesn’t consider all of the options in the area.
-This is usually the situation when the agent only has access to one or two carriers.
+This situation usually occurs when the agent only has access to one or two carriers.

 Did the agent tell you about all your options, or just one or two?
 If the agent did not narrow down your options based on a needs assessment, it’s recommended to take a second look during the MAOEP.